uschpc/cryo-processor/service.md

 	glite_for_cryoem_partition = --exclude=d23-[11-12],a13-06
     cluster_size = 10
     no_of_files_to_proc_in_cycle = 100
+	#Optional for debug.
+	#When not defined here it is being adjusted automatically
+	#to the number of files processed in a cycle
-	pegasus_stageout_clusters = 25
+	#pegasus_stageout_clusters = 25

+The service is added as a systemd service, and starts with the system.
-Then simply start the service on discovery1 by running
+For the debug you can simply start the service on the login node by running:

     cd service/
     ./runme.sh